dev-mhowells/web-applications/challenges/04_test_driving_route_with_database.md

 Nina Simone
 ```

 2. Test-drive a route `POST /artists`, which creates a new artist in the database.
-Your test should verify the new artist is present in the database (by using the Repository class to access it).
+Your test should verify the new artist is returned in the response of `GET /artists`.

 ```
 # Request: